 People on Twitter are leading conversations that defy convention and change the way we see ourselves.

 Take Salem Mitchell (@salemmitchell), who faced criticism for posting pictures of her nontraditional beauty.
 She didn’t get mad; she clapped back on Twitter with a picture of herself holding a bruised banana with similar looking freckles.
 People on Twitter went nuts for her banana freckles and her bold stand.
 They told her she was “stunning” and gave her science-y compliments: “Bananas with freckles also happen to be the most nutritious,” wrote one fan.

 Beauty advocates like Salem ignited a conversation that helped change how we think about beauty, ourselves, and the world.
-That exchange attracted the attention of fashion magazines and modeling agencies.
+That exchange attracted the attention of fashion magazines and modelling agencies.

 And this level of engagement translates into influence — with conversations blowing up on Twitter in the form of memes, movements, and hashtags around anything new and newsworthy.
 This influence defines what people are talking about.
 In fact, two-thirds of people on Twitter influence purchases of friends and family.1 And people on Twitter are 15% more likely to regularly inform friends and family about new products and services than non-Twitter users.2